HSAkash/Gogoanime-Downloader/README.md

 <img src='pic/gogoanime.png'/>
 <p>
 After geting the environment variable then you can use the following steps to set the environment.
-Go to the .env file and configure the environment
+Go to the .env file and configure the environment.

 ```
 gogoanime=gogoanime
 auth=HSAkash